TennWilliams/TennWilliams/README.md

 ### Hi there 👋, I'm Tennille ✨

-I am an Associate Software Engineer who is passionate about design and software engineering.
+I am an Associate Software Engineer with a passion for design and user experience.
 I am currently studying UX/UI design with the goal of using my knowledge to create user-centered applications and software.

 I graduated from Pace University with a Masters in Computer Science, and a minor in Information Systems.
 I am now currently pursuing a certificate through MIT specializing in FullStack Javascript Programming with MERN.